Learning from Discriminatory Training Data: Optimal interventional mixture

-We develop a novel supervised learning method that is resilient to direct discrimination and does not induce discrimination.
 The proposed method is a post-processing approach and has two optimisation steps.
-In the first step, we train the model $\hat{y}(\x,z)$ using all features, both protected $Z$ and relevant $\X$, without any consideration of fairness, by minimizing the corresponding empirical risk $R_{\tilde{D}}(Y,\hat{Y})$.
-Most importantly, the protected attribute is available during the training, so the model does not need to use third variables as surrogates of the protected attribute, thus avoiding inducing discrimination via $\X$.
-In this way, we aim to estimate the values of model parameters while avoiding bias introduced by the data perturbation.
-These parameters regulate the impact of the relevant variables $\X$ on $Y$.
+In the first step, we train the model $\hat{y}(\x,z)$ using all features, both protected $Z$ and relevant $\X$, without any consideration of fairness, by minimizing the corresponding expected loss $\E_{D_\text{train}}[\ell(Y,\hat{y}(\X))]$.
+Most importantly, the protected attribute is available during the training, so the model does not need to use third variables as surrogates of the protected attribute and avoids inducing discrimination via $\X$ (we provide theoretical and empirical evidence for this statement in Proposition 1 and Section~\ref{sec:resilience-vs-induced}, respectively).
 In the second step, we eliminate the influence of the protected attribute.
-This is achieved by intervening probabilistically on the full model trained with all features and mixing the interventions on the protected attribute via a mixing distribution $\pi(Z')$ that is independent from other variables, yielding $ \hat{y}_\pi(\x)=\sum_{z'} \hat{y}(\x,z')\pi(z')dz', $.
-Methods preventing discrimination trade accuracy to fulfill fairness objectives~\cite{Zafar2017Fairness}.
-Here, we search for the optimal mixing distribution, $\pi^*(z')$, that minimizes the empirical risk, $R_{\tilde{D}}(Y,\hat{Y}_\pi)$, while all parameters of the full model $\hat{y}(\x,z)$ are fixed, i.e., $ \pi^* = \argmin_{\pi} \E_{\tilde{D}}[\ell( \Y, \hat{\y}_\pi(\X) )]. $ This optimization problem is convex for quadratic and negative log-likelihood loss functions.
+This is achieved by intervening probabilistically on the full model trained with all features and mixing the interventions on the protected attribute independent from other variables via a mixing distribution $\pi(Z')$, yielding $ \hat{y}_\pi(\x)=\sum_{z'} \hat{y}(\x,z')\pi(z') $.
+Here, we search for the optimal mixing distribution, $\pi^*(z')$, that minimizes the expected loss, $\E_{D_\text{train}}[\ell(Y,\hat{y}_\pi(\X))]$, while all parameters of the full model $\hat{y}(\x,z)$ are fixed, i.e., $ \pi^* = \argmin_{\pi} \E_{D_\text{train}}[\ell( \Y, \hat{\y}_\pi(\X) )]. $ This optimization problem is convex for quadratic and negative log-likelihood loss functions.
 Thus, the optimal weighting distribution can be found by applying disciplined convex programming with constraints ensuring that $\pi(z')$ is a distribution, i.e., $\sum_{z'} \pi(z') = 1$ and $\pi(z')\geq 0$ for all $z'$~\cite{Diamond2016CVXPY}.
-Once the optimal mixing distribution is known, the \textit{optimal interventional mixture (OIM)} can be computed, $ \hat{y}^*(\x)=\sum_{z'} \hat{y}(\x,z')\pi^*(z')dz', $ which constitutes the solution of the proposed learning algorithm.
+Once the optimal mixing distribution is known, the \textit{optimal interventional mixture (OIM)} can be computed, $ \hat{y}^*(\x)=\sum_{z'} \hat{y}(\x,z')\pi^*(z'), $ which constitutes the solution of the proposed learning algorithm.